Azzybana/candle/candle-examples/examples/custom-ops/README.md

 # candle-custom-ops

  This example illustrates how to implement forward and backward passes for custom operations on the CPU and GPU.
- The custom op in this example implements RMS normalization for the CPU and CUDA.
+ The custom op in this example implements RMS normalization for the CPU.

 ## Running an example